This article was updated on July 16, 2018.

 Operating procedures for university programs can be amended for high school recruiting to provide companies with simple development and implementation.
-With several undeniable benefits to both companies and students, the trend of recruiting high school interns will soon become a part of every company's recruiting foundation within the talent acquisition process.
+With several undeniable benefits to both businesses and students, the trend of recruiting high school interns will soon become a part of every organization's recruiting foundation within the talent acquisition process.

 Another version of this article targeted to high school counselors appeared on NextStepU.com.
 This edited version appears here with permission.